Teo-Te/niv-task/README.md

 ### On the other server: Create a post route to receive input (YES)

-- FastAPI endpoint /decode

 ### Read the input (8xN matrix encodec) (YES)

-- JSON data is received and it is reconstructed with EnCodec

 ### Decode it with encodec (YES)

-- Via the EnCodec model it is decoded back to the audio

 ### Save as 22050Hz wav (YES)

-- Resampling from 24kHz to 22050Hz and saved as .wav

 ## Special Notes

-I did do this task cause that is what was given to me to prove what myself.
+I did do this task cause that is what was given to me to prove myself a little.
 I know I do not know much about audios and how does the AI world in itself work, and yes ofc, **THIS** should be what I was supposed to learn at the internship not doing WordPress to be honest.
 Thanks anyways.